Last Updated on January 11, 2025

 - These cafes are generally aimed at pre-schoolers and younger children

-- At the two cafes we visited, there were of course, highchairs and changing facilities.
+- At the two cafes we visited, there were highchairs and changing facilities.

-- For an extensive list of kindercafes, do check the excellent blog: Berlin for all the family
+- For an extensive list of kindercafes, do check the Visit Berlin website

 - Highchairs and smaller children’s portions of hot chocolate were available

-- As you would expect, this was not an inexpensive treat, with a hot chocolate costing around 5 Euro.
+- As you would expect, this was not an inexpensive treat, with a hot chocolate costing around 5 euros.
 But for us, it really was worth it.

 Legoland Discovery Centre